slowscript/leaftop/README.md

 # Leaftop

-A graphical [top](https://en.wikipedia.org/wiki/Top_(software))-style Linux system monitor program with simple process tree grouping and additional system statistics.
+A graphical table of processes (top) and system monitor for Linux with better process tree grouping and detailed system statistics.

 Made with plain GTK 4 (no libadwaita).